SijRa/Brain-Image-Analysis-using-Deep-Learning/README.md

 # mri-analysis
-Convolutional neural network for the early prediction of healthy, cognitively impaired, or Alzheimer patients from MRI scans.
+Convolutional neural network for the early prediction of progressive and stable MCI from MRI scans.
 <img src = "MODEL.png">